GryllsAddons/ShaguTweaks-mods/README.md

 *Attaches the tooltip to the cursor.*

 - **Free Slots Count**
 *Adds a free slots count to the backpack button.
-The top left count shows free reagent bag slots, the top right count shows free class bag slots and the bottom count shows the remaining free bag slots.*
+The top right count shows free class bag slots, the bottom left count shows free reagent bag slots and the bottom right count shows the remaining free bag slots.*

 - **Real Health Numbers Extended**
 *Adds health numbers to ToT and party unit frames.*